 What courses are offered during the school year?

-Red Comet online program offers core, AP and elective courses year-round.
+Red Comet offers core, AP and elective courses year-round.
 For a full listing, Please click here and choose your state to view our course catalog and pricing.

 Does Red Comet offer courses during the summer session?